CASLI Testing Committee

 Keven Poore, from the Philadelphia area, is the owner of Positive Actions in Communication and Therapy (P.A.C.T.).
 He received his Master’s degree in Mental Health Counseling from Gallaudet University and provided mental health and chemical dependency services for over 20 years.
 He has now been a full time freelance Certified Deaf Interpreter for six years.
 Much of his work takes place in legal, mental health and medical settings.
 He also provides Deaf Interpreter trainings as well as trainings on Deaf/Hearing Team interpreting and Interpreting in Behavioral Health settings.

-Christopher Tester, MsC, CDI, SC:L
+- Christopher Tester, CDI, SC:L